 Timmy now has a regret.

-Aside from learning to never invest in a shady Las Vegas timeshare, his experience will test the commitment of his marriage, it will alter his own relationship and philosophy with money for the better.
-It can teach him that he needs far less to live and survive than he had expected.
-It can root out all of the superficial materialistic values he had been carrying around his whole life and help him replace them with healthier, non-material values.
+Aside from learning to never invest in a shady Las Vegas timeshare, his experience will test the commitment of his marriage, and it can alter his own relationship and philosophy with money for the better.
+It can teach him that he needs far less to live and survive than he had expected.12 It can root out all of the superficial materialistic values he had been carrying around his whole life and help him replace them with healthier, non-material values.
 It can stress test his friendships and bring him closer to certain family members who help him out in a time in need.
 It can give him a useful cautionary tale, teaching others lessons so that they don’t repeat his same mistake.

-If he extends the timeline long enough and zooms out on the lens wide enough, Tim may one day look back and say, “That was the best thing that ever happened to me.”
+If he extends the timeline long enough and zooms out on the lens wide enough, Timmy may one day look back and say, “That was the best thing that ever happened to me.”
 And in fact, most people, if you talk to them, say that their most painful experiences were often their most important experiences.

 But to get to that point, you have to get out of your own way.
 You have to wipe away your own bullshit narratives.

 Listening to Our Worst Hits Album, On Repeat

 When we experience regret, we are choosing to relive our past.
 We are replaying our broken narrative over and over again.
 We are living as though the past is still true, even though it has long stopped explaining the world well for us, and even though the broken narrative continues to hurt us.13

 The problem is that we identify with these lost opportunities—we take these failures on as our lost identity, the person we should have been but never were.
 And then we torture ourselves with that idealized image.

 Let’s say you’re in a dead-end job.
 And maybe you’re not the young gunslinger you once were, so you think it’s too late to do something different.
 You’re too old to go back to school, too far into your career to change paths, and too settled in your life to make changes that will affect others, like your family.

 (All of these narratives are probably wrong, by the way.)